-There is a tendency among beginner and aspiring calisthenics trainees to skip leg training completely and focus exclusively on achieving upper body strength feats.
+There are a tendency among beginner and aspiring calisthenics trainees to skip bodyweight leg exercises completely and focus exclusively on achieving upper body strength feats.

 I used to be like that in the beginning too.